thomasWeise/aitoa/book/comparing/behavior/README.md

 Here, we find that algorithm&nbsp;C is always better than algorithm&nbsp;B, which, in turn, is always better than algorithm&nbsp;A.
 However, we cannot get this information as only the "end results" were reported.

+**Takeaway-message:** Analyzing end results is normally not enough, you need to analyze the whole algorithm behavior&nbsp;[@WCTLTCMY2014BOAAOSFFTTSP; @WWCTL2016GVLSTIOPSOEAP; @WWQLT2018ADCOAAPIBAWATCFEDASAIF].

 ### Progress Plots

 We, too, provide tables for the average achieved result qualities in our JSSP examples.